lirkwood/netdox/docs/_source/config.rst

 a collection of templates for config files will be copied there for you to populate.
 Most of the configuration for Netdox lives in one file; It's template will be named ``config.json``.
 It should, when populated, contain all the configuration values for connecting to your PageSeeder instance.
-In addition, this file should contain any values required by your enabled plugins, in an object in the *plugins* dictionary (with the plugin name in lower case as the key).
+In addition, this file should contain any values required by your enabled plugins.
+Place them in an object in the *plugins* dictionary (with the plugin name in lower case as the key).
 Each plugin should document the JSON object it expects, usually in the ``README.md``.

 This file will be encrypted when you load it into Netdox, and the unencrypted original deleted automatically.
 For more information about loading the config, use the CLI help (``netdox -h``, ``netdox config -h``).

+There is additional configuration available on a per-NetworkObject basis, using document labels in PageSeeder.
+For more, see below.

 .. _locations: